 Simple, Decent, Affordable

 Shoals Habitat for Humanity makes homeownership possible for low-income households.
-We offer affordable mortgage loans with 0% interest to purchase homes built by Habitat.
+We offer affordable mortgage loans to purchase homes built by Habitat.

 You must have a need for adequate housing.
 Here are some examples of need:

 - Your housing expenses are more than 30% of your income.

 - You are living with family or friends.

 - You live in Section 8 or Housing Authority housing.

 Structural/mechanical problems in building

 - visible holes or large cracks